Double Outlet Right Ventricle Surgery for Children

 later in the first year.
 Surgery is often needed even if symptoms are not at first

 severe.
 That’s because it may be harder to fix the problem later on.
-Symptoms will
+Over time, symptoms

-The type of surgery your child needs for DORV may vary based on where the hole is
+The type of surgery your child needs for DORV may vary based on where the VSD is in

-in the ventricle.
+the ventricle.
 It also depends on the other heart defects that are present.
-Your
+Your child’s

-child’s healthcare provider will look at the heart in great detail before deciding
+healthcare provider will look at the heart in great detail before deciding on the

-Sometimes, DORV results from abnormalities in a child’s genes.
+Sometimes DORV is caused by abnormalities in a child’s genes.
 Scientists have found

-a number of different genes that might lead to DORV.
-If a child has an abnormal number
+many different genes that might lead to DORV.
+If a child has an abnormal number of

 What are the risks of double outlet right ventricle surgery for a child?